 “The wellness career outlook is positive and growing.
 From fitness-focused careers to corporate wellness planning, job trends within the industry are constantly changing and developing.
 In many companies, wellness is managed by human resources, giving candidates with a health and wellness degree an opportunity to take the reins and broaden or expand the programs.”

-According to the 2013 WELCOA National Wellness Compensation Survey, the median salary for worksite wellness and affiliated health management personnel was $55,000.
-Job titles in this field vary widely.
+According to the most recent WELCOA National Wellness Compensation Survey, the median salary for worksite wellness and affiliated health management personnel was $55,000.
+Job titles in this field vary.
 Some examples:

 See our Health and Wellness Jobs page to get an idea of health and wellness jobs available today.